TinyTapeout/tinytapeout_www/content/guides/template-gds/_index.md

 ## Wokwi Actions

 1. **Access Actions Tab**:
    - Go to the ‘Actions’ tab in your repository to view results.
 Note that each commit will trigger these actions to run again.
-Find out more: how the GitHub actions work to build the GDS (link to zero to asic GDS terminology page) files for your project, you can check here (link to /making_asics).
+Find out more: how the GitHub actions work to build the [GDS](https://www.zerotoasiccourse.com/terminology/gds2/) files for your project, you can check [here](https://tinytapeout.com/making_asics/).

 2. **Actions for Wokwi**:

     - docs: This action generates a preview of how your documentation will look.
-    - fpga:
+    - fpga: This action generates bitstream for a compatible FPGA
-    - gds: Action to generate the gds for your project, results for warnings, utilization statistics, and cell usage.
+    - gds: This action generates the gds for your project, results for warnings, utilization statistics, and cell usage.
-    - wokwi test:
+    - wokwi test: This action will test the design if you created a truth table for your wokwi design.

     <img src="images/actions.png" alt="actionslist" width="300"/>

     Note that red indicates failure and green indicates success.
-Only the actions 'docs' and 'gds' need to be green Now, the Action results are to be watched to resolve the action failures.
+Only the actions 'docs' and 'gds' need to be green.

 ## Troubleshoot Action Failures